Codeine Cough Syrup: Abuse & Treatment

 What is Codeine?

-Codeine is a narcotic analgesic.
-This prescription opioid is typically administered for the treatment of mild to moderate pain.
+Codeine is a highly addictive narcotic analgesic.
+This prescription opioid is typically administered as a medicine to relieve pain from moderate to mild pain.

 You can find codeine as a single-ingredient or combination product.
 Codeine is used together with aspirin or acetaminophen for pain relief, and also in some cold medications and cough syrups.